A revolutionary new approach to diffusing the traditional animosity between moms and Stepmoms

 Carol Marine (right) is a successful fine artist whose work has been featured in national publications and on her blog, A Painting a Day.
 She's the author of Daily Painting: Paint Small and Often To Become a More Creative, Productive, and Successful Artist.
 She co-owns Daily Paintworks with her husband, David Marine.
 Carol has one young son, two grown stepdaughters and is a grandmother.

-Jennifer Newcomb Marine (left) is the co-author of Skirts at War: Beyond Divorced Mom/Stepmom Conflict, with Jenna Korf and the author of The Stepmom's Mini-Guide to Happiness (coming early 2017).
+Jennifer Newcomb Marine (left) is the co-author of Skirts at War: Beyond Divorced Mom/Stepmom Conflict, with Jenna Korf and the author of How Fear is Kicking Your Creativity's Ass: Why It Matters and What to Do About It.
 She's the mother of two grown daughters, a grandmother, and a stepmom to two grown stepdaughters and a teenaged stepson.
 She's happily married to writer.